nolanlawson/css-talk-2022/markdown.md

 Style/layout performance can be important.

-To prove my point, I ran WebPageTest (simulated Moto G4, 4G) on three major news websites that I chose basically at random.
+To put the purple part in context, I tested three news sites.
+I used WebPageTest, simulated low-end Android phone.

-Then I categorized the time spent on the main thread in the trace as Loading (network), Scripting (JS), Rendering (Style/Layout), or Paint.
+Then I categorized the time spent on the main thread..

 As you can see, the purple part is not the most important part, but it can be quite big.
 For the third site in particular, it's worth looking into.